 - CPCU is our 28-bed pulmonary, medical telemetry, isolation unit.
 Clients in CPCU are frequently respiratory-compromised and on ventilators.
 CPCU is a joint partnership with respiratory and the medical team, with an objective to actively wean patients off the ventilator, and we have seen much success in this pursuit.
 Also, we are working collaboratively with the surgical, medical and nutritional staff to decrease the presence of pressure injuries post trach placement; again we have seen much success.
 Our interdisciplinary team has also implemented a trach emergency response team, making the response rapid, effective, safe and closely monitored.

-- CSCU is a cardiac telemetry floor for patients who are often cardiac compromised.
-CSCU, a 21-bed unit, manages patients post cardiac catheterization.
+- 8B is a cardiac telemetry floor for patients who are often cardiac compromised.
+It is a 33-bed unit with a recovery bay for cardiac catheterization patients.

 - 9B is a 19-bed observation, telemetry unit serving clients with similar illnesses as CSCU.

 - The Cardiac Catheterization unit is the area where diagnostics and care of cardiac illnesses occurs.

 - The Interventional Radiology unit performs many diagnostic tests and procedures.